sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 - Manage Collections
   The Layer/Pin/Manage Collections options allows you to remove pinned collection layers from you pinned layers list.

+###Channel:

+######Duplicate Channel

+A new option 'Duplicate Channel' was added to the Channels Menu.
+'Duplicate Channel' - other than Mari's Default Copy/Paste of Channels - will create a true duplicate of the source channel.

+- Channel Layers will be linked to original channel and channel duplication is avoided
+- Internal Sharing of layers from one point of the layerstack to another is kept without referencing original src channel
+- External Sharing of Layers (layers from 2nd channel shared into src channel) is maintained and direct links to 2nd channel are restored in duplicate channel
+- Mixed or combined Internal & External Sharing is maintained without referencing original src channel

+######Pin Channel

+A bookmarking system for channels & layers was implemented to make it easier to access frequently used channels for sharing (channel layer creation).Options are the same as in the new 'Pinned Layers' system allowing you to 'Quick pin' a channel or pin it to a collection for later use.

 #####Objects: